About Kinako

 Contact

-Questions, feedback, or noticed something inaccurate on a comparison page?
-The fastest path is in-app — every account has a feedback widget that goes straight to the founder inbox.
-We read everything.
+Questions, feedback, or something inaccurate on a comparison page?
+The fastest path is in-app — every account has a feedback widget that goes straight to my inbox.
+I read everything.

-Free plan available — 3 clients, 3 projects, no credit card required.
+Experience, on day one.
+Free plan, 3 clients, 3 projects, no credit card.